 Speaking and listening: during Key Stage 2 pupils learn how to speak in a range of contexts, adapting what they say and how they say it to the purpose and the audience.
 Taking varied roles in groups gives them opportunities to contribute to situations with different demands.
 They also learn to respond appropriately to others, thinking about what has been said and the language used.

 Reading: during Key Stage 2 pupils read enthusiastically a range of materials and use their knowledge of words, sentences and texts to understand and respond to the meaning.
 They increase their ability to read challenging and lengthy texts independently.
 They reflect on the meaning of texts, analysing and discussing them with others.
+Children in KS2 will continue to use the Accelerated Reader programme to support their increased love of reading and fluency.

 Writing: during Key Stage 2 pupils develop understanding that writing is both essential to thinking and learning, and enjoyable in its own right.
 They learn the main rules and conventions of written English and start to explore how the English language can be used to express meaning in different ways.
 They use the planning, drafting and editing process to improve their work and to sustain their fiction and non-fiction writing.